-Unfortunately for the victims of a major dog attack, there are only so many options available.
-When it comes to the dog itself, there are often two choices-- reform or death.
+Unfortunately, there are only so many options for the victims of a major dog attack.
+When it comes to the dog itself, there are often two choices– reform or death.
 The animal might be a severe risk to people following such an attack.
 This is especially the case if the dog has a recorded history of attacking other people.

-Often, there are the two strikes and you are out rules.
+Often, there are two strikes, and you are out of the rules.
 California law is very clear about this.
 Take it straight from the law here.

 There are two cases where dogs are usually put down:

 And if the owner knew the dog’s danger or trained it to do violence, the penalties are severe: